angel6497/checkers_ml/README.md

 ## Playing Checkers

-To play a match against the the agent or another human player use the `-play` option.
+To play a match against the agent or another human player use the `-play` option.

 ```shell
 $ ./start.py -play N